 The RiverWise program was designed as a holistic approach that addresses not just stormwater, but wildlife diversity, habitat, and behavioral habits that support a healthy ecosystem.
-Success can only be met by installing BMPs that are (1) highly functional, (2) attractive to the eye, (3) beneficial for both stormwater management and wildlife habitat, (4) consistent with applicable BMP design criteria, and (5) reviewed, approved, inspected, and maintained for prolonged functionality.
+Success can only be met by installing BMPs that are (1) highly functional and suitable for the site and property owner landscaping habitats and needs, (2) attractive to and valued by the property owner, (3) beneficial for both stormwater management, humans, and wildlife, (4) consistent with applicable BMP design criteria, and (5) designed, reviewed, approved, inspected, and maintained for prolonged functionality.
 To achieve this, the program has numerous components that are organized and carried out in a logical order:

-- 1. Program management, marketing, and sign-up;
+- Program design, management, marketing, and sign-up

-- 2. Property Assessment;
+- Property Assessment

-- 3. BMP design;
+- BMP design

-- 4. BMP installation;
+- BMP installation

-- 5. BMP inspection;
+- BMP inspection

-- 6. BMP maintenance; and
+- BMP maintenance

-- 7. Long-term BMP verification
+- Long-term BMP verification

-In this manual, we will explain our entire process for developing a comprehensive watershed protection program.
-We will discuss appropriate methods to:
+In this manual, a recommended process for developing a comprehensive watershed protection program is provided, including appropriate methods to: